 The Registration Inquiries page contains names and phone numbers of people willing to assist you with course selection.
 If you have attended Memorial in the past and have declared a major, contact your departmental advisor or the academic unit head/co-ordinator of your major if you need advice on course selection.

-Access the information on Distance Education Courses, at the Distance Education, Learning and Teaching Support (DELTS) website, for vital information regarding distance courses which are offered online.
+Access the information about Online Education Courses at the Distance Education, Learning and Teaching Support (DELTS) website, for vital information regarding online education courses.

 A searchable list of course offerings is available online by either the Course Offerings page or through Memorial Self-Service.
 Both contain all undergraduate courses offered for the upcoming and past semesters.
 You should review course descriptions in the University Calendar.